There are many different annotation tools you can use on your Showbie documents. This guide outlines each and how to use them!

 Why Can't I Annotate my Document?

-The file above is an ePub file from the Getting Started tutorial in the Book Creator app.
-In the toolbar at the top where the annotation tools are usually located only the file name, grading icon, and the share icon will be available.
+Not all file types can be annotated in Showbie.
+For file types that don't support annotations, in the toolbar at the top (where the annotation tools are usually located) only the file name, grading icon, and the share icon will be available.

-My file isn’t a supported file, how can I annotate?
+My file isn’t a supported type or extension, how can I annotate?